Foreign travel advice

 Be vigilant and keep a low profile when moving around the country, particularly if you’re travelling alone.
 The long-standing policy of the British government is not to make substantive concessions to hostage takers.
 The British government considers that paying ransoms and releasing prisoners increases the risk of further hostage-taking.

-The centre of Antananarivo remains unstable and potentially volatile.
-The Ankatso areas, the Avenue de L’ Independence, Ambohijatovo, Analakely, Bohorika, Isoraka, Ampasamandinika, 67ha, Isotry, Analakely as well as military barracks are potential flashpoints.
-Although foreigners have not been targeted, you should take care when travelling around the city and avoid any crowds or political gatherings.
+The centre of Antananarivo remains potentially volatile, with previous flashpoints including the Ankatso areas, the Avenue de L’ Independence, Ambohijatovo, Analakely, Bohorika, Isoraka, Ampasamandinika, 67ha, Isotry, Analakely as well as military barracks.
 Don’t touch any suspect packages.

 Foreigners are the preferred targets for pickpockets and muggers.
 You should be vigilant when travelling around the city.